jdtsmith/speedrect/README.md

 You don't have to be in the same `mark-rectangle-mode` session to yank a matrix from calc.
 As long as the height of your rectangle matches the number of matrix rows, it will just work.
 So you can start in one buffer, accumulate a matrix, manipulate it, switch to another buffer, and yank it there.

-**Note**: what you see is what you get in calc.
-The matrix will be yanked _exactly_ as it appears.  `v [` and `v ,` will remove the brackets and commas for a cleaner appearance.  `v >` will right align numbers.
-While `v .` is convenient for shortening long entries, you must undo it before yanking.  `d f` will let you set the number of digits after the decimal.
-And many more options.
+>[!NOTE] What you see is what you get in calc.
+The numbers shown in calc will be yanked as they appears (omitting brackets and expanding any `...` style shortening in effect).  `v ,` will remove commas for a cleaner appearance.  `v >` will right align numbers.  `d f` will let you set the number of digits after the decimal.
+And _many_ more options.

 ## Key Listing